FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Experiment Details

 \subsection{Model Parameters}

 \paragraph{Hyperparameters in FMNIST} We follow \cite{cho2020client} to construct the neural model on FMNIST: An MLP model with two hidden layers with $64$ and $30$ units, respectively.
-Under all three heterogeneous settings, we set the local batch size $B=64$ and the number of local epochs $E=3$.
+Under all three heterogeneous settings, we set the local batch size $B=64$ and the number of local iterations $E=20$.
 The learning rate $\eta_0$ is set to $0.005$ initially, and halved at the 150-th and 300-th rounds.
 An SGD optimizer with a weight decay of $0.0001$ and no momentum is used.
 We allocate data to $N=100$ clients, and set the participation fraction $C=10$ for the 1SPC setting, and $C=5$ for the 2SPC and Dir settings. \paragraph{Hyperparameters in CIFAR-10} We use a CNN with three convolutional layers~\cite{tensorflow2016tensorflow} with $32$, $64$ and $64$ kernels, respectively.
 And all convolution kernels are of size $3\times 3$.
 Finally, the outputs of convolutional layers are fed into a fully-connected layer with 64 units.
-Under all three heterogeneous settings, we set the local batch size $B=50$ and the number of local epochs $E=5$.
+Under all three heterogeneous settings, we set the local batch size $B=50$ and the number of local iterations $E=40$.
 We use a learning rate $\eta=0.01$ without learning rate decay, and a weight decay of $0.0003$ for the SGD optimizer.
-The total number of clients and the client participation fraction are the same as those in FMNIST. \paragraph{Hyperparameters for FedGP} We set the dimension of client embedding $d=15$ for all experiments.
-In Eq.~\ref{eq:train}, we set $M=10,S=1$ for the warm-up phase, and $M=1,S=1$ for the normal phase.
+The total number of clients and the client participation fraction are the same as those in FMNIST. \paragraph{Hyperparameters for FedCor} We set the dimension of client embedding $d=15$ for all experiments.
+In \cref{eq:train}, we set $M=10,S=1$ for the warm-up phase, and $M=1,S=1$ for the normal phase.
 And we set the discount factor $\gamma=\theta^{\Delta t}$ where $\theta = 0.9$ for experiments on FMNIST and $\theta=0.99$ for experiments on CIFAR-10.
-In each GP update round $t$, we use $X^{t-1}$ as the initialization and use an Adam optimizer~\cite{kingma2014adam} with learning rate $0.01$ to optimize for $X^t$. \paragraph{Hyperparameters for other baselines} We use the same parameters $\alpha_1=0.75,\alpha_2=0.01$ and $\alpha_3=0.1$ as those in the paper~\cite{goetz2019active} for Active Federated Learning.
+In each GP update round $t$, we use $\mX^{t-1}$ as the initialization and use an Adam optimizer~\cite{kingma2014adam} with learning rate $0.01$ to optimize for $\mX^t$.
+Notice that although \cref{eq:train} has a closed form optimal solution for $\mX^t$, we still learn $\mX^t$ with the gradient decent method with the initialization $\mX^{t-1}$ in order to utilize the covariance stationarity and reduce the evaluation bias with small number of samples. \paragraph{Hyperparameters for other baselines} We use the same parameters $\alpha_1=0.75,\alpha_2=0.01$ and $\alpha_3=0.1$ as those in the paper~\cite{goetz2019active} for Active Federated Learning.
 And we set $d=2NC$ for Power-of-choice Selection Strategy, which is empirically shown to be the best value of $d$ in a highly heterogeneous setting in the paper~\cite{cho2020client}.